emerixx/N-body-problem-simulation/README.md

     (Also isnt very optimized)

 Any suggestions on how to make the code faster and/or less buggy (no bugs present to my knowledge) are welcome.
-The folder "outputTxtFiles" contains output of a short 5 body problem (it took abt 5 mins to compute positions)
+The folder "outputTxtFiles" contains output of a short 5 body problem (it took abt 5 mins to compute positions).

+To compile GravSimComputationProgram with gcc, run "gcc main.c -lm" in GravSimComputationProgram directory.

+To compile GravSimVisualizer with gcc, you first need to install raylib (refer to https://github.com/raysan5/raylib for instructions) and then run "gcc main.c -lraylib".